Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

         | Rare         | 2                      | 13            | false               |
         | Epic         | 3                      | 5             | false               |
         | Legendary    | 4                      | 2             | false               |

+      - The formula for translating this into percentages is:
+        `Weight_of_Rarity/Sum_of_Base_And_Rarity_Weights` (The base item weight is considered a rarity in this context)
+        - *Disclaimer: The percentages won't be 100% reflected like this in gameplay since they only account for the chances introduced by this patcher and need to be considered on top of the vanilla/base chances of your setup to get either normal or enchanted gear depending on the `Leveled List Base` that was chosen in the previous settings*